aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 > If you're using the Terraform template under [`cluster/automode/`](../../cluster/automode/) in this repo, the cluster, node IAM role, and Access Entry are all created for you — you can skip the manual access entry steps below.

 SOCI parallel pull/unpack mode is **built into Auto Mode's Bottlerocket nodes by default** (since the [November 19, 2025 Auto Mode change](https://docs.aws.amazon.com/eks/latest/userguide/auto-change.html#_november_19_2025)).
 No `userData` configuration is needed.
 The OSS blueprint's three-way comparison (AL2023 SOCI, Bottlerocket SOCI, non-SOCI baseline) collapses to a single Auto Mode NodePool because Auto Mode runs Bottlerocket variant only and SOCI is always enabled **only** on selected G, P, and Trn family instances with local NVMe storage only, there is no opt-out path to demonstrate a non-SOCI baseline.

+> ***NOTE***: At the time of writing this blueprint, SOCI parallel mode in Auto Mode is enabled on G, P, and Trn instance families that have local NVMe instance store.
+This list of supported instance families may expand over time. refer to the [EKS Auto Mode documentation](https://docs.aws.amazon.com/eks/latest/userguide/auto-change.html) for the latest supported instance types.

 To deploy on Auto Mode, use the single combined manifest: